QubesOS/qubes-doc/basics_user/user-faq.md

 A fully encrypted drive does not appear in Nautilus.

-The work round is to manually decrypt and mount the drive:
+The workaround is to manually decrypt and mount the drive:

 1. attach usb device to qube - it should be attached as /dev/xvdi or similar.
 2. sudo cryptsetup open /dev/xvdi bk --type luks